Devices and Tests to Detect Smoking

 These devices are the most effective in determining if smoking is occurring or if secondhand smoke is present.

-Hammond Monitor: This monitor has been placed in the units of smokers and nonsmokers in studies done in Boston and Minnesota and analyzed on a weekly basis.
-It is recommended that the device be left in one location for three to four weeks.
+Hammond Monitor: This device has been placed and analyzed weekly in the units of smokers and nonsmokers in studies done in Boston and Minnesota.
+The device should be left in one location for three to four weeks.
 It can be placed inside a unit or outside a unit, but it will be most accurate if placed close to where the problem exists.
 The cost to obtain the monitor and return it for analysis is around $100.
 Contact: S. Katharine Hammond at https://vcresearch.berkeley.edu/faculty/s-katharine-hammond or call 510-643-0289.

-FreshAir Sensor: This recently updated monitor provides immediate alerts by e-mail whenever tobacco smoke is detected.
-It has been tested in motels and airplanes as an enforcement tool to provide proof of smoking in those locations.
+FreshAir Sensor: This monitor provides immediate alerts by e-mail whenever tobacco smoke is detected.
+It has been tested in motels and airplanes as an enforcement tool to provide proof of smoking.
 It requires a Wi-Fi connection and an Android device to program it.
 The device is not designed to test secondhand-smoke exposure coming into a unit.
-A marijuana-testing component is now available.
-Contact the manufacturer for special pilot-program prices.
+A marijuana-testing component available.
+Prices vary but the manufacturer now requires a minimum purchase of 50 devices.
 Visit: http://freshairsensor.com

 The very small-size particles (referred to as “PM2.5”) detected by these devices are not unique to secondhand smoke.
 A person cooking in an apartment can create as much smoke as cigarettes can, and it is not possible to distinguish between the two with a simple particle monitor.
 These devices pick up other sources of PM2.5 that are similar to secondhand smoke and therefore there is some question about whether using them would hold up in court for enforcement purposes.
 However, they have been used by both researchers and housing providers.

-Speck Monitor: The Speck (developed by Carnegie Mellon Labs) is a particle monitor that detects fine particles that are between 0.5 microns and 3.0 microns in size.
+Speck Monitor: The Speck (developed by Carnegie Mellon Labs) detects fine particles that are between 0.5 microns and 3.0 microns in size.
 It is Wi-Fi enabled for data collection.
 Two different units are available for $149 or $199.
 Visit: http://store.specksensor.com/

 Other Devices and Tests